 It’s time to agree to a new, better lifestyle.
 I gained a tremendous amount of insight into the dating world (and found a long-term relationship of my own) during my experiment.
 During the experiment, I used a strategy known as megadating to diffuse my energy, increase my confidence, and make dating fun instead of stressful.
 MegaDating involves dating multiple people at once to ultimately find the best match for you.
 By dating several different women, you will be able to handle rejection, become less nervous on dates, and become more desirable to attractive, high-value women.

 Are you ready to get started?
 Book a 1-on-1 Skype session with me today.
-During our 50-minute session, we will create an action plan to help you overcome your dating roadblocks, assess your goals, and get you started down the path to finding an awesome girlfriend.
-Talk to you soon!
+During our intro session, we will create an action plan to help you overcome your dating roadblocks, assess your goals, and get you started down the path to finding an awesome girlfriend.
+We’ll also determine if my 3 month coaching program could be right for you.